Yubico/yubikit-ios/docs/mgmt.md

 ## Using YubiKey Management Service

-This `YKFKeyMGMTService`  is using  `YKFKeyRawCommandService`  to communicate with YubiKey.
+This `YKFKeyManagementService`  is using  `YKFKeyRawCommandService`  to communicate with YubiKey.
 How to implement such service yourself using  `YKFKeyRawCommandService`  read [here](../docs/raw.md)

-The `YKFKeyMGMTService` provides 2 methods:
+The `YKFKeyManagementService` provides 2 methods:
-1) reading request that provides you `YKFMGMTInterfaceConfiguration` YubiKey within reading response.
+1) reading request that provides you `YKFManagementInterfaceConfiguration` YubiKey within reading response.
-2) writing request that accepts the same  `YKFMGMTInterfaceConfiguration` with updated flags on properties that needs to be tweaked (enabled/disabled)
+2) writing request that accepts the same  `YKFManagementInterfaceConfiguration` with updated flags on properties that needs to be tweaked (enabled/disabled)

 ##### Objective-C